cougz/awesome-distroless/README.md

 - **Minimal**: Only CA certificates, timezone data, and user config
 - **Secure**: Smallest possible attack surface

+## Why Use Distroless?

+Traditional container images include entire operating systems with hundreds of packages you'll never use.
+Every binary is a potential security risk.
+Distroless changes this completely.

+**What's NOT in a distroless image:**
+- ❌ No shell (`sh`, `bash`) - Can't spawn interactive shells
+- ❌ No coreutils (`ls`, `cat`, `echo`, `mkdir`, `rm`) - Can't manipulate files
+- ❌ No package manager (`apt`, `yum`, `apk`) - Can't install software
+- ❌ No text editors (`vi`, `nano`) - Can't modify configs
+- ❌ No network tools (`ping`, `netstat`, `ss`) - Can't probe network
+- ❌ No process tools (`ps`, `top`, `kill`) - Can't inspect processes
+- ❌ No system libraries beyond the absolute minimum

+**Result:** Your application is the ONLY executable in the container.
+An attacker who gains access has no tools to establish persistence, explore the system, or download malware.
+They can't even list files without your application's help.

+**Perfect for:**
+- Production microservices
+- Security-critical applications
+- Compliance environments (PCI, HIPAA)
+- Minimizing CVE exposure
+- Reducing container image size

 ## Quick Start

 ```bash